blessinvarkey/blessinvarkey.github.io/theatre/README.md

 - Scripting a play using AI
 - Scripting & Directing performance using AI

 **IV.
-Theatre beyond the stage**
+Theatre & Design Thinking**
-- Theatre in effective Communication & Collaboration
+- Exploring Design Thinking
-- Theatre for the self
+- Using "Yes, And" in Design Thinking

 **V. Course wrap up and reflection**
 - Feedback and Discussions